MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

     - 0x2370e3c1	  Go to web for pin redemption
     - 0x2370e3a1 	  Go to web for pin redemption
     - 0x2370e3c0	  Dialog sequence looped caused by user going back and forth in the dialog flow
-    - 0x2370e3a3	  User clicked “Not now” hyperlink which skips the AFO offer for that session
+    - 0x2370e3a3	  User clicked “Not now” hyperlink which skips the Activation for Office offer for that session
-    - 0x2370e3a2	  User clicked on “Never show this to me” hyperlink which disables the AFO offer
+    - 0x2370e3a2	  User clicked on “Never show this to me” hyperlink which disables the Activation for Office offer

 - **UseInAppRedemption** - Tells us if we're keeping users in-app for redemption or sending them to the web to redeem their fetched pin (pre-populated).

-- **UseModernAFO** - Tells us if we're using the new or old AFO experience.
+- **UseModernAFO** - Tells us if we're using the new or old Activation for Office experience.

 ### Office.Licensing.TelemetryFlow.ShowTryBuyDialogForOOBE